The SAT is an important exam for students planning to apply to colleges in the United States.

 How to Calculate SAT Reading Scores

-To calculate your SAT reading score, the number of correct answers, or raw score, is first determined.
-There is no penalty for incorrect answers, so it’s always better to guess than to leave a question blank.
-Your raw score is then converted into a scaled score using a conversion chart, which varies slightly depending on the test date.
-This scaled score is what appears on your score report and is part of your overall SAT score.
+There is no penalty for wrong answers, so always guess instead of leaving a question blank on the SAT exam.
+Your raw score is then converted to a scaled score using a chart, which changes slightly depending on the test date.
+This final scaled score appears on your SAT report and is part of your total SAT critical reading and writing score.

 By understanding how to calculate your SAT reading and writing score, you can more effectively plan your study strategy, track your progress, and make adjustments as needed to enhance your SAT Reading score.